ocryptocode/ocryptocode/README.md

 ### Crypto Price Tracker
  platform that tracks all of crypto prices movement in real time.

-It is created using Python , Flask and Coinmarketcap API key.

 It is a great way to keep track of all updates in cryptocurrency.